DaveOke/homebridge-radiothermostatfan/README.md

 2. Install this plugin using: npm install -g homebridge-radiothermostat
 3. Update your configuration file.
 See bellow for a sample.

+# Credits

+Thanks to fordracerguy as his code was used as a template to build this.

 # Configuration

 Configuration sample: